 - To qualify for the series elite competition prize purse, you must enter and complete three or more ‘I’m Going Long’ swims from a possible six events

 - Race 6 (King of the Bays) is a double points race.
-To win or place in the Series you should seriously consider swimming this event.
+To win or place in the Series you must swim this event

-- These can be entered individually or as a 3 / 4 / 5 or 6 series pass through this Elite Series Competition page only
+- Events can be entered individually or as part of a 3 / 4 / 5 or 6 Series Pass.

-- Race packs can be couriered (NZ only) to elite swimmers in the week before the event / season or collected from event registration – from the ELITE & LATE REGISTRATION table only.
+- Event packs can be collected from the swim pack pick up / event registration – from the ELITE & LATE REGISTRATION table only.